-Heat will make you sweat, which will mean you lose water.
-Because of this it is highly advisable to drink plenty of water before, after and after a steam shower and you can also drink it during a sauna.
+The heat will make you sweat, which will mean you lose water.
+Because of this, it is highly advisable to drink plenty of water before, after and after a steam shower and you can also drink it during a sauna.
 If you don’t like plain water then a similar, light drink with a high water content could be a reasonable alternative.
 Avoid the likes of energy drinks, caffeine and, of course, alcohol.

 The health benefits of steam

 Water is possibly the ultimate cleanser.
 It can be used for cleaning the outside of the body and also, at least as importantly, it can cleanse the inside of the body.
 In fact, water vapour, otherwise known as steam, can get right into the tiniest crevices inside the body, to give it a real deep clean.
 In particular, it does a great job of cleaning out the respiratory system, which is why it is so often used to relieve respiratory conditions.

 The key point to remember about steam is that the more steam you have, the lower the temperature must be.
 If the temperature gets too high, the body can overload.
 This is why saunas usually have hygrometers (which measure humidity) sometimes in combination with thermometers.

 We actually have a full guide to using aromatherapy in steam showers and saunas, so we’ll just cover the basic facts here.
 Anything you breathe in enters your respiratory system.
 What happens next depends on the size of the molecule.

 Larger molecules, such as dust particles, are too big to enter the bloodstream and hence stay in your respiratory system until you find some way to get rid of them, such as by coughing or by drinking water to get them into your digestive system, which will process them as waste.